-Section 5 contains specific requirements and lists of approved BME electives .
-Note that approval of the BME electives must occur in discussion with the Major Advisory.
+Section 6 contains specific requirements and lists of approved BME electives.
+Note that approval of the BME electives must occur with the approval of Prof. Rob MacLeod.

 3.6 COOP/Internship Opportunities

 Students interested in including industrial experience in their university education should consider participating in the Department's COOP/Internship Program.
 Internships can also lead to credit through the required BME 4990 Research Class, or the BME 4995 Class for additional elective credit.
 Note: all students must take BME 4990 as part of the core requirements.
 The BME 4995 is a course for Coop or internship students wishing to receive additional elective credit.